 In Switzerland, the Geneva Energy Act requires, since 2010, energy planning for new districts or districts undergoing renovation.
-In 2005, the City of Geneva adopted a long term vision: "100% renewable in 2050".
+In 2005, the City of Geneva adopted a long term vision: "100% renewable in 2050 ".
 This is guiding Geneva's action on energy policy with the objective to gradually transition from fossil fuels to renewable energies.
 To implement this vision, the City has developed an energy policy focused primarily on its 800 municipal buildings.
 To meet its commitments, the City must now develop a plan that is consistent with its vision 2050, across its entire territory, focusing on existing buildings and districts as well as on the largest consumers.
-One of the solutions to achieve this energy transition is the construction of heating and cooling networks, powered by renewable energies.
+Thanks to Hotmaps, the City was able to understand the impact of the different projects already in the pipeline (such as "GeniLac", a scenario developed by the Canton and the Industrial Service of Geneva based on the use of the lake for heating and cooling buildings) and to determine their economic and climate impacts.
+According to a first analysis done with the toolbox, three scenarios were created for Geneva to reach its climate objectives.
+They showed that the City should focus on renovation and increase the energy standards for new constructions, but also develop district heating and cooling networks in four specific areas adjacent to the lake.
+Only renewable energies should be used to feed such networks: while waste incineration meets the requirement for the development of heating networks, it does not allow the City to reach its climate targets.
+Outside the district heating zones, Geneva should adopt a decentralised strategy based on the promotion of air-water heat pumps or the use of local resources.
+The next step for the Municipality of Geneva will be to refine the analysis done with Hotmaps in order to come up with a more detailed picture of its territory, for example by taking into account additional challenges such as subsoil congestion, traffic, trees etc. This would allow them to define a medium and long-term territorial strategy to meet their ambitious political objectives.

 We quickly realized that we lacked a planning tool to, first, identify local energy resources and second, adapt them to urban development and the high concentrations of energy consumed throughout the municipal territory.
-Etienne Favey, Geneva Thanks to Hotmaps, we will develop the strategy for the city's heating and cooling system, on medium and long term, which will be promoted within the local community.
-These results will be included in the city's strategic documents: Action Plan for Climate and Energy 2030, Local Development Strategy 2010-2030, Energy Vision 2050.
-Corina Simon, Bistrita
+Hotmaps brought real and important benefit to the planning process, especially for the discussion with stakeholders.
+Etienne Favey, Geneva